 A Take Home Message

 At the end of the day, nobody can know everything there is to know about mental health issues.
-The key is constantly being willing to learn, so that you know how to help when someone you love deals with mental health issues, and so that you know strategies to deal with your own mental health issues if and when they arise.
+The key is constantly being willing to learn, so that you know how to help when someone you love deals with mental health issues, and have the strategies to deal with your own mental health issues if and when they arise.

 Some people prefer reading books, others prefer more hands-on learning such as worksheets, and still, others just prefer going out and talking to people.
-No matter what type of learning you prefer, the important thing is that you make an effort to make this world a better place for everyone, no matter what mental health issues they deal with or do not deal with.
+No matter what type of learning you prefer, the important thing is that you make an effort to make this world a better place for everyone, no matter what mental health issues they are or aren’t facing.

 - Batelaan, N.M., Bosman, R.C., Muntingh, A., Scholten, W.D., Huijbregts, K.M., van Balkom, A.J.L.M.
 (2017).
 Risk of relapse after antidepressant discontinuation in anxiety disorders, obsessive-compulsive disorder, and post-traumatic stress disorder: systematic review and meta-analysis of relapse prevention trials.
 BMJ, 358(1), j3927. doi:10.1136/bmj.j3927